-Remark 7.12.
-Following our work, Bridson and Wilton [15] proved that in the profinite topology on any finitely generated residually free group, all finitely presentable subgroups are closed.
-Using the results of [15] and [11], Chagas and Zalesski [18] proved that all finitely presented residually free groups are conjugacy separable.
+Remark 7.7.
+Since we discovered the above proof, Bridson and Wilton [12] have proved that in the profinite topology of any finitely generated residually free group, all finitely presentable subgroups are closed.
+This gives a uniform solution to the membership problem for such subgroups.
+Using the results of [12] and [9], Chagas and Zalesski [14] proved that all finitely presented residually free groups are conjugacy separable.

-7.4.
-Recursive enumerability.
+7.3.
+Recursive enumerablility.
 In view of the insights we have gained into the structure of finitely presentable residually free groups, it seems reasonable to conjecture that the isomorphism problem for this class of groups is solvable.
 We have not yet succeeded in constructing an algorithm to determine isomorphism, but we are nevertheless able to prove the following partial result in this direction.

-Theorem 7.13 (= Theorem G).
+Theorem 7.8 (= Theorem G).
 The class of finitely presentable residually free groups is recursively enumerable.
-More precisely, there is a Turing machine that will output a list of finite group-presentations $\mathcal{P}1, \mathcal{P}2, \ldots$ such that:
+More precisely, there is a Turing machine which will output a list of finite group presentations $\mathcal{P}1, \mathcal{P}2, \ldots$ such that: